 Goldendoodle Puppy Days: 7 Golden Lessons Learned

 A Goldendoodle puppy is a furry ball of energy, smarts, and love.
-As one very doodle crazy dog mom (and, yes, I admit to being a “helicopter puppy parent” too), I loved Happy-Go-Doodle Chloe’s puppy stage.
+As one very doodle crazy dog mom (and someone who’s turned the corner from parenthood to “doodlehood), I loved Happy-Go-Doodle Chloe’s puppy stage.
 Looking back on bringing up Chloe, I definitely learned some lessons about what worked for our Goldendoodle puppy and what didn’t.

 Here are seven things that I learned from Chloe’s puppy days.